This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase.

 Can’t decide on a flavor?
 Sample a bunch with the waffle cone flight.

 - 16 things to do with kids in San Diego

 - For places to stay in San Diego check out Bahia Resort.
 Or here are other places to stay in San Diego.

 - If you plan on visiting several San Diego attractions, get yourself a San Diego Go Attraction Pass.
-You can build your own pass based upon what you want to see and do.
+You can build your own pass based on what you want to see and do.
 It will save you money!

-I know you are sad to leave such a cool place like San Diego.
-But don’t be.
-You are in for a treat in Orange County – sweet and refreshing, just like the fruit.
+I know you are sad to leave such a cool place like San Diego, but don’t be.
+You are in for a treat in Orange County.
+It’s sweet and refreshing, just like the fruit.